Mapping Scientific Literature with Large Language Models and Topic Modeling: Thematic Mapping of Engineering Abstracts

+Due to limitations of automated topic modeling metrics in the absence of ground-truth labels, a manual evaluation was conducted to assess the reliability of the LLM-based classification.
+A random sample of 303 abstracts (20\% of the corpus) was selected for evaluation.
+For each abstract, the authors independently ranked the three most appropriate themes without knowledge of the model's prediction. \hyperref[tab:manual]{Table \ref{tab:manual}} summarizes the validation results, including the number of abstracts sampled from each topic and the corresponding Top-1 and Top-3 accuracies.
+Top-1 accuracy indicates cases where the LLM-selected topic matched the highest-ranked human label, while Top-3 accuracy indicates whether the model's prediction appeared among the three human-ranked themes.

+Since many abstracts span multiple engineering subdomains, strict single-label evaluation may underestimate classifier reliability.
+During manual validation, annotators were allowed to identify multiple themes that could reasonably describe an abstract.
+Under a single-label evaluation, the model achieved 52.5\% accuracy.
+When allowing multiple conceptually valid topic assignments per abstract, accuracy increased to 75.9\%.
+This result reflects the cross-topic nature of the corpus and suggests that some apparent misclassifications arise from taxonomy constraints rather than model error, an issue further explored in the subsequent full-text analysis.

-Conventional NLP techniques, including Bag-of-Words (BoW) and Term Frequency-Inverse Document Frequency (TF-IDF) analyses, were employed to validate the thematic structure identified through LLM-driven classification.
-These frequency-based models help confirm the shared vocabulary within thematic groups.
-This validation was conducted on the abstract collection containing over 63,000 words, including 48,500 unique unigrams (single words) and bigrams (word pairs).
-BoW was applied with lemmatization, the process of reducing a word to its base or root form, consolidating the vocabulary to a more manageable size of 6,451 unique unigrams (See \hyperref[sec:app_B_1]{Appendix, Section \ref{sec:app_B_1}}).
-A similar notable sparsity, as observed through author-selected keywords, is illustrated through this process. \hyperref[fig:zipf]{Fig. \ref{fig:zipf}} plots word frequency $f$ against rank $r$, demonstrating a clear inverse relationship ($f\propto \nicefrac{1}{r}$) consistent with Zipf’s law – a characteristic feature of linguistic data where the most common word occurs about twice as often as the second, three times as often as the third, and so on \cite{Zip36,Pia14}.
+Further investigation of the primary topics was explored through BoW and c-TF-IDF analyses, helping to confirm the shared vocabulary within thematic groups.
+This interpretation was conducted on the abstract collection containing over 63,000 words, including 48,500 unique unigrams (single words) and bigrams (word pairs).
+BoW was applied with lemmatization, the process of reducing a word to its base or root form, consolidating the vocabulary to a more manageable size of 6,451 unique unigrams.

+A similar notable sparsity, as observed through author-selected keywords, is illustrated through this process. \hyperref[fig:zipf]{Fig. \ref{fig:zipf}} plots word frequency $f$ against rank $r$, demonstrating a clear inverse relationship ($f\propto \nicefrac{1}{r}$) consistent with Zipf's law -- a characteristic feature of linguistic data where the most common word occurs about twice as often as the second, three times as often as the third, and so on \cite{Zip36,Pia14}.
+This statistical representation also conforms to a head-body-tail structure typical of language following Zipf's law.
+The head and body regions follow a Pareto-like distribution, where a small fraction of words dominates overall frequency \cite{New05}.